confluentinc/operator-earlyaccess/rackawareness/README.rst

 Pre-requisites: Node Labels and Service Account Rolebinding
 ===========================================================

-The Kubernetes cluster must have Node Labels set.
-Each zone should have a node label.
+The Kubernetes cluster must have node labels set for the fault domain.
+The nodes in each zone should have the same node label.

 Check the Node Labels: